-In nine powerful stories set in Brooklyn and the South Bronx, A Lucky Man (Graywolf Press/A Public Space Books) announces the arrival of a significant new voice in fiction.
+In nine powerful stories set in Brooklyn and the South Bronx, A Lucky Man (Graywolf Press) announces the arrival of a significant new voice in fiction.
 Jamel Brinkley, with incisive and nuanced prose, explores the charged, complex ties between men whose mistakes threaten their relationships with friends, lovers, and family members.

 An imaginative young boy from the Bronx goes swimming with his day camp group at a backyard pool in the suburbs, and faces the effects of power and privilege in ways he can barely grasp.
 A teen intent on proving himself a man at the all-night revel of J’ouvert is preoccupied by watching out for his impressionable younger brother.
 A pair of college boys on the prowl follow two girls home from a party and have to own the uncomfortable truth of their desires.
 And at a capoeira conference, two brothers grapple with how to tell the story of their family, caught in the dance of their painful, fractured history.